Isle-of-Wight-TSSC/IOWTSSC/dev/25cw/programme/programme.md

 In the evening, The Scores will be providing music from **8.30pm**, looking forward to having a boogie.

-Sunday our drive out will end up at the The Needles.For reduced parking of **£3 please show your programme**.
+Sunday our drive out will end up at the The Needles.
+For reduced parking of **£3 please show your programme**.

 The Ice Cream Van will be at the campsite from **4.30pm**, followed by bingo (**6** tickets @ **£1.50**) and a table top quiz.